 The best sources of vitamin D are exposure to sunlight (without sunblock) and dietary supplements.
 Food sources, even when they’re fortified, contain very little vitamin D.

 Your dietary need for vitamin D varies based on your sun exposure and skin type.
 However, most people need much more than the 400IU-800IU common in foods.
 The Vitamin D Council suggests about 5000 IU per day for most people.

 Most vitamin D comes from the skin of fish, or from sheep’s wool, so it is animal-sourced.
 However, it’s possible to get vitamin D from plants called lichens, so more companies will likely offer this type of vitamin D to satisfy the needs of the vegan market.

 If you scrolled right to the bottom of this article looking for the summary, here are the key points you need to know:

 - You are very likely low in vitamin D, and it can compromise your health in a myriad of ways, from body composition to cardiovascular health and cancer, and fighting off the flu to reducing fracture risk.

 - Your doctor should be more than willing to test your vitamin D levels, and if he or she won’t, find a different doctor or order your own lab testing.

 - If you were hoping to find a good food source of cholecalciferol, there isn’t one.

 - To optimize your vitamin D, move near the equator and lay out in the sun for a half hour each day in your loincloth, or for better results, bare naked.
 Or, start supplementing with a high-quality vitamin D supplement.

-If you missed it at the top, vitamin D is one of my Foundational Five.
-Check out the other four in my article on the best supplements for health.
+If you missed it at the top, vitamin D is one of our Foundational Five.
+Check out the other four in our article on the Foundational Five, the best supplements for foundational health.